tbela99/gzip/README.md

 You can specify which resource are not managed by the service worker by specifying a list of patterns.
 They will always use the network only strategy.

-## 5.1 Background Sync
+## 5.9 Background Sync

-With this API you can automatically replay some or all the requests that fails.
-You can also register custom tasks that will be run with Background Sync
+With this API you can automatically replay some or all the requests that fail.
+You can choose to replay either GET or POST requests or requests that match a pattern.

 # 6. CDN and Cookieless Domains